Is your blog’s home page designed strategically?

 It also replaces much more expensive landing page software like LeadPages.
 I actually dropped my expensive ($300/year) LeadPages subscription once I found Thrive Architect.

-Best of all it works with any WordPress theme so you don’t need to overhaul your site just for your home page.
+Best of all it works with any WordPress theme so you don’t need to overhaul your site just for your home page (or landing page).

 I love that Thrive offers a TON of video tutorials for everything from building landing pages to home pages to entire websites using Thrive Architect.